4nte/react-relay-rebind/README.md

   resetState()
 }
 ```
+A state proxy is used to read & update mutation state.
+State proxy is passed down
 * **state**: mutation state
 * **setState()**: sets mutation state
 * **resetState()**: sets mutation state to the initialState